Success-co-saas/mcp-success-co/README.md

 **MCP (Model Context Protocol)** is a framework that allows you to integrate custom tools into AI-assisted development environments—such as Cursor AI.
 MCP servers expose functionality (like data retrieval or code analysis) so that an LLM-based IDE can call these tools on demand.
 Learn more about MCP in the [Model Context Protocol Introduction](https://modelcontextprotocol.io/introduction).

 This project demonstrates an MCP server implemented in JavaScript using Node.js that provides comprehensive access to Success.co's EOS framework data.
-It includes tools for retrieving teams, users, todos, rocks, meetings, issues, headlines, visions, and Scorecard metrics.
-Most importantly, it includes advanced analytical tools that can answer complex EOS-related questions like "Which company Rocks are at risk of missing their due dates this quarter, and who owns them?", Scorecard questions like "Give me the last 12 weeks of Scorecard metrics for my team and flag any KPI below target", and Level 10 meeting questions like "What are the top 5 open Issues for this week's Level 10 meeting and their owners?"
+It includes tools for retrieving teams, users, todos, rocks, meetings, issues, headlines, visions, and Scorecard measurables.
+Most importantly, it includes advanced analytical tools that can answer complex EOS-related questions like "Which company Rocks are at risk of missing their due dates this quarter, and who owns them?", Scorecard questions like "Give me the last 12 weeks of Scorecard measurables for my team and flag any KPI below target", and Level 10 meeting questions like "What are the top 5 open Issues for this week's Level 10 meeting and their owners?"

 ## Quick dev setup and notes